wesselb/NeuralProcesses.jl/README.md

 Models can be trained with data generators.
-Data generators are callables that take in an integer (number of batches) and give back an iterator that generates four tuples: context inputs, context outputs, target inputs, and target outputs.
+Data generators are callables that take in an integer (number of batches) and give back an iterator that generates four-tuples: context inputs, context outputs, target inputs, and target outputs.
 All tensors should be of rank three where the first dimension is the data dimension, the second dimension is the feature dimension, and the third